-The Data Recognition Corporation (DRC) has made available large print, Braille, and audio CDs of each paper-based test form and level, as well as text-to-speech functionality for computer-based tests, for individuals who may need accommodations.
-Magnified screens and adjustable screen color options are also available for individuals taking computer-based tests.
+The Data Recognition Corporation (DRC) made large print, Braille, and audio CDs of each paper-based test form and level (as well as text-to-speech functionality for computer-based tests) available for individuals who may need accommodations.
+Magnified screens and adjustable screen-color options are also available for individuals taking computer-based tests.
 Additional test administration staff may be required when providing accommodations.
 DRC provides guidance on administering tests with accommodations in TABE Guidelines to Inclusive Testing Accommodations.

-Comprehensive Adult Student Assessment Systems (CASAS) describes the following as ways to accommodate learners with disabilities when administering a test: allowing extra testing time, using a different room, allowing for frequent breaks, providing an interpreter, and other accommodations found in the test administration manual for each CASAS test.
+Comprehensive Adult Student Assessment Systems (CASAS) describes the following as ways to accommodate learners with disabilities when administering a test:

+- Allowing extra testing time - Using a different room

+- Allowing for frequent breaks

+- Providing an interpreter

+- Other accommodations found in the test administration manual for each CASAS test

 More guidelines on are available on the CASAS Assessment Accommodations page.

-The Center of Applied Linguistics (CAL) outlines accommodations for the BEST Plus 2.0 and BEST Literacy tests that include, but are not limited to, using rulers, color overlays, and/or glasses.
+The Center of Applied Linguistics (CAL) outlines accommodations for the Best Plus 3.0 and Best Literacy 2.0 tests that include, but are not limited to, using rulers, color overlays, and/or glasses.

 Accommodations that may alter the results of a test are not allowed.
-Regarding the BEST Plus 2.0, CAL states that "BEST Plus 2.0 is not appropriate for use with individuals whose visual impairment prevents them from seeing the picture cue prompts even when enlarged or otherwise enhanced."
-Similarly, BEST Literacy guidelines state that it "is not an appropriate accommodation for someone to read the test questions to an examinee with sight impairment, as BEST Literacy is a test of reading, not listening."
-Further information on accommodations for the BEST tests is available on the CAL Frequently Asked Questions page.
+Regarding the Best Plus 3.0, CAL states that "Best Plus 3.0 is not appropriate for use with individuals whose visual impairment prevents them from seeing the picture cue prompts even when enlarged or otherwise enhanced."
+Similarly, Best Literacy 2.0 guidelines state that it "is not an appropriate accommodation for someone to read the test questions to an examinee with sight impairment, as Best Literacy 2.0 is a test of reading, not listening."